LohmuellerLab/admixture_load_scripts/README.md

 # admixture_load_scripts
 Scripts for simulating the admixture models described in Kim et al. This is a brief overview.
 Please see the paper for specific details on what we did.

-These shell scripts generate SLiM simulation scripts (*.slim files) which can then be used to recreate the simulated datasets in our paper.
-Because I ran these scripts on our cluster and wanted to avoid issues with random number generation for job arrays, I used a job ID plus a random integer as the random number seed for each simulation replicate.
-The simulations are run with the following command:
+Instead of providing straight SLiM simulation scripts (*.slim files), we have provided shell scripts that can be used to generate SLiM simulation scripts for a variety of parameters.
+Those SLiM files can then be used to recreate the simulated datasets in our paper.

+We have done this for two reasons: first, this makes it easier to change small bits of the simulations.
+Second, this made things easier to run on our cluster.
+To avoid issues with random number generation for job arrays, I used a job ID plus a random integer as the random number seed for each simulation replicate.
+Therefore, a simulation ID should be passed to SLiM when running these scripts:

-slim -seed ${JOB_ID} slimscript.slim
+slim -seed ${JOB_ID} <slimscript.slim>

-Most of these scripts can work with SLiM 2.x, but we recommend using SLiM 3.0 for full compatibility.
-Tree sequence recording allows us to accurately track ancestry and makes simulations much faster.
+Most of these scripts can work with SLiM 2.x, but we recommend using SLiM 3.0 for compatibility with tree sequence recording.
+Tree sequence recording allows us to accurately track ancestry and made some simulations run faster.
 In addition, all simulations are scaled to some factor which is defined in the simulation script files.

 Msprime, pyslim, and pandas are required to run the Python scripts that parse the tree sequence output.